Country of origin: China

 Xu wanted to make candles more stylish than those available at that time.
 She experimented with making them at home using Campbell Soup cans.
 Her lucky mistake was forgetting to add an ingredient.
 As a result, the candles had a lovely snowflake texture that was popular with buyers.
 The brand she created, Chesapeake Bay Candle, now has more than 150 textures and is sold in the U.S. by retailers including Target, Kohl’s, Bed Bath & Beyond and Hallmark.

-At the start, Xu produced her candles in a factory in China founded by her sister and brother-in-law and used ingredients imported from Europe and the U.S. Today, Pacific Trade International is a fully integrated global distributor of home fragrance, fragrance technology, and home décor products sold under the Chesapeake Bay Candle and Alassis brands.
+At the start, Xu produced her candles in a factory in China founded by her sister and brother-in-law and used ingredients imported from Europe and the U.S. The company evolved into a fully integrated global distributor of home fragrance, fragrance technology and home décor products sold under the Chesapeake Bay Candle and Alassis brands.
 The company had five global locations, including operational headquarters and a manufacturing facility in Maryland.
+In 2017, Newell Brands acquired Chesapeake Bay Candle for $75 million and Xu stepped down as CEO in 2018.
+She launched meixu.com, a platform to empower women in business.
+In 2021, Xu published a book, Burn: How Grit, Innovation, and a Dash of Luck Ignited a Multi-Million Dollar Success Story, to share her story of immigration, entrepreneurship, struggle and success with a wider audience.